How Long Does It Take To Get a Divorce in Texas?

 If the mediator can come up with a compromise everyone agrees to, they will put it in writing.
 From there, your attorney will work with your spouse’s attorney to draft the final decree of divorce.

-Medication is used to avoid having a judge decide your family’s fate at trial.
+Mediation is used to avoid having a judge decide your family’s fate at trial.
 If an agreement is reached in mediation, it is absolutely binding.
 Unlike a trial, the mediation process allows each spouse to have a say in the outcome.
 Travis County requires couples to attempt mediation if a divorce hearing is expected to take longer than four hours.
 Of course, mediation works best when you and your spouse can work together on some level.

-If you are contemplating filing for divorce and want to understand your options and get an assessment on long the process might take, reach out to the Law Office of Jason Wright.
-Attorney Wright is a dedicated Travis County family law attorney with significant experience helping clients.
 If an uncontested divorce does not seem likely given your situation, he can work with you through the mediation process in hopes of avoiding a long, drawn-out divorce.
-Attorney Wright takes a practical approach to divorce, focusing on the crucial issues to his clients, including the length of time it takes to finalize the divorce.
-To learn more and schedule a consultation, contact the Law Office of Jason Wright at 512-884-1221 today.
+Attorney Wright takes a practical approach to divorce, focusing on the crucial issues for his clients, including the length of time it takes to finalize the divorce.
+To learn more and schedule a consultation, contact the Law Office of Jason Wright at 512-706-9662 today.
 You can also reach the firm through its online contact form.

 “Jason is very professional and friendly.
 He patiently explained everything as many times as I needed and made the law easier to understand.
 Gave great advice and listened to all of my suggestions walking me through if they would work or not.”